isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 third_nav_title: Competent Authorities Requirements
 variant: markdown
 ---
-# Singapore Police Force - Arms and Explosives (A&E) - Police Licensing & Regulatory Department (PLRD)
+# Singapore Police Force - Guns Explosives and Weapons Division (GEWD) - Police Regulatory Department (PRD)

 ## Arms and Explosives Act 1913

-The import, export and transhipment of arms, explosives and explosives precursors are regulated under the Arms and Explosives Act 1913.
+The Guns Explosives and Weapons Division (GEWD) of the Police Regulatory Department (PRD) regulates the import, export and transhipment of arms, explosives and explosives precursors under the Arms and Explosives Act 1913.

 “Arms” is defined as: